Nation of Islam: Civic engagement

-The Nation has a longstanding record of involvement in civic, economic, and political activities.
-In certain areas with high African American populations, the NOI has engaged in door-to-door campaigns to raise awareness about local pollution, provided services that public institutions do not, and used the Fruit of Islam to patrol neighborhoods as a community watchdog—especially to stop drug-dealing.
-These efforts have helped to integrate the Nation with the larger African American community and brought praise from within it.
+The Nation has long been involved in civic, economic, and political activities.
+In African American-majority neighborhoods, the NOI has engaged in door-to-door campaigns to raise awareness about pollution, provided services that public institutions do not, and used Fruit of Islam patrols as a community watchdog—especially to stop drug-dealing.
+These efforts have earned praise from within the broader African American community.

-Although the scholar of religion Stephen C. Finley maintained that the NOI is "first and foremost a religious community," the scholar Edward E. Curtis IV stated that the Nation is "both highly religious and political at the same time", while Gardell noted that the group "formulated emphatic political demands".
-The NOI has nevertheless urged its members to avoid mainstream electoral politics; throughout most of his leadership, Elijah Muhammad instructed his followers not to vote.
+Although the scholar of religion Stephen C. Finley maintained that the NOI is "first and foremost a religious community," it does formulate political demands.
+The NOI has nevertheless urged its members to avoid electoral politics; Elijah Muhammad instructed them not to vote.
 Later, Farrakhan backed Jesse Jackson's 1984 campaign to become the Democratic Party's presidential candidate, and in 1990 three NOI candidates stood for election in the US.
-Although many outsiders have presumed the NOI to be a revolutionary movement, it has not sought to foment political revolution or violent social change, instead focusing its emphasis on shifting the consciousness of its members, encouraging them to focus on personal moral improvement, family building, and economic productivity.
+Although many outsiders have presumed the NOI to be a revolutionary movement, it has not sought to foment political revolution or violent social change, instead focusing on shifting the consciousness of its members, encouraging personal moral improvement, family building, and economic productivity.